 Proposal Review, Due Diligence Process, Selection and Notification

-Each Project that has been received will be reviewed for completeness and assessed on all the mandatory criteria.
-Projects that do not meet all of the mandatory criteria will not be given further consideration.
+Each project proposal will be reviewed for completeness and assessed against mandatory criteria.
+Project proposals that do not meet all of the mandatory criteria will not be given further consideration.

-Successful Applicants will be notified through a Letter of Conditional Approval and will be invited to begin negotiating a contribution agreement.
+Successful applicants will be notified through a Letter of Conditional Approval and will be invited to begin negotiating a contribution agreement.
 However, this letter does not imply eligibility for expenses incurred.
-The expenditures incurred between the receipt of the Letter of Conditional Approval and the date on which a contribution agreement is signed by Canada fall outside of the eligible expenditures period; although they may count towards Total Project Costs, they are not eligible for reimbursement by Natural Resources Canada.
+The expenditures incurred between the receipt of the Letter of Conditional Approval and the date on which a contribution agreement is signed by Canada fall outside of the eligible expenditures period and cannot count towards total project costs or be reimbursed by Natural Resources Canada.
 It is important to consult with Natural Resources Canada during this period prior to incurring expenditures.